rpmartz/jlox/notes.md

 * How does the JVM pass metadata like line numbers and method calls to runtime?
 * How is a GIL implemented?
 * In the grammar in 9.4 for while loops, it seems you could use assignment within the while loop?
+* what happens (maybe happened) when you couldn't fit the whole program into RAM?

 ## TODOs